 wash-swimsuit-water

-We recommend always washing and drying your suit by hand.
-It may sound like more work, but it’s a very quick and easy process.
+We recommend washing and drying your suit by hand.
+It sounds like more work, but it’s a very quick and easy process.
 If you must use a machine, put the suit into a mesh laundry bag as you would use for your other delicates, and use the delicate cycle.

 1. Rinse Your Suit